Renaldo and the Loaf: Influence

 Notable artists influenced by Renaldo & The Loaf include The Residents, Frank Pahl, and Andrew Liles.
-The Residents, along with having worked with the duo, covered the three songs featured in Renaldo & The Loaf's Songs For Swinging Larvae music video for their Icky Flix project in 2001.
-Andrew Liles collaborated with the duo on his album 'Black Pool' in 2007 and performed songs written by them on the abum.
+The Residents, along with having worked with the duo, covered the three songs featured in the Songs For Swinging Larvae music video for their Icky Flix project in 2001.
+Andrew Liles collaborated with the duo on his album 'Black Pool' in 2007 and performed songs written by them on the album.
 Frank Pahl worked with Brian Poole in the 1990s and the two co-wrote the song 'The Value Of Slacks' together.
-In 2021, Klanggalerie released 'Hardly Gurning While The World Is Turning', a reworked version of Gurdy Hurding, featuring remixes from various artists such as Cult With No Name, Eric Drew Feldman, Andrew Liles, Section 25, Transglobal Underground, and The Residents.
+In 2021, Klanggalerie released Hardly Gurning While The World Is Turning, a reworked version of Gurdy Hurding, featuring remixes by various artists such as Cult With No Name, Eric Drew Feldman, Andrew Liles, Section 25, Transglobal Underground, and The Residents.